tonipohl/CompareDocumentsWIthAzureAIFoundry/README.md

     *   A recommendation is provided based on the best rating and lowest price.

 **Customization**

 Both flows are fully adaptable to meet specific business requirements.
+See the [ReadMe](./LogicApps/ReadMe.md) for details.